Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Basic Rules and Legal/wilderness-weather-and-environment.md

 since they appear only when they're needed and disappear when their task is done.

+### Natural Cavern Complex
-**Natural Cavern Complex:** Underground caves provide homes for all sorts of subterranean monsters.
+Underground caves provide homes for all sorts of subterranean monsters.
 Created naturally and connected by a labyrinthine tunnel system, these caverns lack any sort of pattern, order, or decoration.
 With no intelligent force behind its construction,